confluentinc/ksql/docs/installation/server-config/security.rst

     - ``DESCRIBE`` permission on the ``__consumer_offsets`` topic.

 Input topics
+    An input topic is a topic that is imported into KSQL using a ``CREATE STREAM`` or ``CREATE TABLE`` statement.
+The topic should already exist when KSQL is started.

     The authenticated KSQL user requires ``DESCRIBE`` and ``READ`` permissions for each input topic.
-The topic should already exist when KSQL is started.

 Output topics
-    KSQL creates output topics when you run persistent CREATE TABLE AS STREAM and CREATE TABLE AS STREAM queries.
+    KSQL creates output topics when you run persistent ``CREATE TABLE AS SELECT`` or ``CREATE TABLE AS SELECT`` queries.

     The authenticated KSQL user requires ``DESCRIBE`` and ``WRITE`` permissions on each output topic.

     By default, KSQL will attempt to create any output topics that do not exist.
-To allow this the authenticated KSQL user requires
+To allow this, the authenticated KSQL user requires
     ``CREATE`` permissions on the ``CLUSTER`` resource type.
 Alternatively, topics can be created manual before running KSQL.
-To determine the list of output topics and their required configuration, for example, partition count, replication factor, retention policy, etc, you can run KSQL on an open cluster first.
+To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run KSQL on a Kafka cluster with no, or open, ACLs first.

-    If you want KSQL to create output topics, then the authenticated KSQL user should be granted ``CREATE`` permission on the ``CLUSTER`` resource type.
-KSQL will create output topics whenever you are doing a persistent CTAS/CTAS query.

 Change-log and repartition topics
-    Internally KSQL uses repartition topics and changelog topics for selected operations.
+    Internally, KSQL uses repartition and changelog topics for selected operations.
 KSQL requires repartition topics when using either ``PARTITION BY``, or using ``GROUP BY`` on non-key values, and requires changelog topics for any ``CREATE TABLE x AS`` statements.

-    The authenticated KSQL user minimally requires a ``DESCRIBE``, ``READ``, and ``WRITE`` permissions for each changelog and repartition the ``TOPIC`` resource type.
+    The authenticated KSQL user requires ``DESCRIBE``, ``READ``, and ``WRITE`` permissions for each changelog and repartition ``TOPIC``.

-    KSQL will attempt to create any repartition or changelog topics that do not exist.
-To allow this, the authenticated KSQL user requires ``CREATE`` permissions on the ``CLUSTER`` resource type.
+    By default, KSQL will attempt to create any repartition or changelog topics that do not exist.
+To allow this, the authenticated
+    KSQL user requires ``CREATE`` permissions on the ``CLUSTER`` resource type.
 Alternatively, you can create topics manually before running KSQL.
-To determine the list of topics and their required configuration, you can run KSQL on an open cluster first (e.g. partition count, replication factor, and retention policy).
+To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run KSQL on a Kafka cluster with no, or open, ACLs first.

-    All changelog and repartition topics are prefixed with ``confluent-ksql-query`` where ``ksql.service.id`` defaults to ``default_``.
-For more information, see :ref:`ksql-service-id`.
+    All changelog and repartition topics are prefixed with ``confluent-ksql-<ksql-service-id>`` where ``ksql.service.id`` defaults to
+    ``default_``, (for more information, see :ref:`ksql-service-id`), and postfixed with either ``-changelog`` or ``-repartition``, respectively.

 Consumer groups
     KSQL uses Kafka consumer groups when consuming input, change-log and repartition topics.
 The set of consumer groups that KSQL requires depends on the queries that are being executed.

+    The authenticated KSQL user requires ``DESCRIBE`` and ``READ`` permissions for each consumer ``GROUP``.

-The easiest way to determine the list of consumer groups is to first run the queries on an open Kafka cluster and list the groups created.
+    The easiest way to determine the list of consumer groups is to first run the queries on a Kafka cluster with no, or open, ACLs first and then list the groups created.
 For more information about how to list groups, see `Managing Consumer Groups <http://kafka.apache.org/documentation.html#basic_ops_consumer_group>`__.

     Consumer group names are formatted like ``_confluent-ksql-<value of ksql.service.id property>_query_<query id>``, where the default of ``ksql.service.id`` is ``ksql_``.

-    Authenticated KSQL users require a minimum of ``DESCRIBE`` and ``READ`` permissions for the ``GROUP`` resource type.

 Learn More
     See the blog post `Secure Stream Processing with Apache Kafka, Confluent Platform and KSQL <https://www.confluent.io/blog/secure-stream-processing-apache-kafka-ksql/>`__